pascalbartschi/DataScience-Portfolio/README.md

 ### Description
-I collected scipts containing concepts and approaches to analysise data in diverse ways and developed them to be better documented and more presentable.
+I collected scripts containing concepts and approaches to analysise data in diverse ways and developed them to be better documented and more presentable.
 The idea is to one day narrow this code further down to have put together a portfolio.

 ### About